Melissa Data Quality Platforms

 Right to Data Portability

-You have the right to obtain a copy of the personal data that your previously provided to us in a portable and readily usable format, if technically possible.
+You have the right to obtain a copy of the personal data that you previously provided to us in a portable and readily usable format, if technically possible.
+(Indiana residents also have the right to request a representative summary of the personal data previously provided to us.)

 Right to Opt-Out